mirkokiefer/histo-revisions/README.md

 ###db.refDifference(fromRef, toRef, cb)
 Responds with the list of refs that is required to get from `ref1` to `ref2`.

+The difference is computed using the [graph-difference](https://github.com/mirkokiefer/graph-difference) module.

 <a name="commonAncestor" />
 ###db.commonAncestor(ref1, ref2, cb)
 Responds with the common ancestor ref of two refs.

+The common ancestor is computed using the [ancestor](https://github.com/mirkokiefer/ancestor) module.

 <a name="ancestors" />
 ###db.ancestors(ref, cb)